JONNEY001/agri-cart-connect/README.md

-# Welcome to your my project
+# Welcome to your Lovable project

 ## Project info